Norse settlement of North America: Newfoundland

-It's unlikely that there were any permanent settlements on the scale of L'Anse aux Meadows on Newfoundland or in nearby areas of Canada.
-The sailing season from Greenland was short, the voyage was long, and Greenland had a limited population for further colonies.
-L'Anse aux Meadows itself may have drawn 10 to 20 percent of the total Greenland colonists; the communal living halls could hold from 30 to 160 people.
-Point Rosee was identified by archaeologist Sarah Parcak as a possible Norse settlement based on near-infrared satellite images and high-resolution aerial photographs, but archaeological excavations in 2015 and 2016 showed no signs of Norse occupation.
-What initially appeard to be a turf wall and bog iron at Point Rosee, were determined to be the result of natural processes.

 Trees at L'Anse aux Meadows were felled by the Norse in 1021.
 Chunks of wood from the site were dated in 2021 using the 993–994 carbon-14 spike and tree rings.
 This provided the first certain date for the Norse presence at the site.
 Although not inhabited for long stretches of time, the site may have been used as late as 1145 AD.
-When they left, the Norse intentionally and deliberately abandoned the site, leaving behind no tools and mostly waste.
+When they left, the Norse deliberately abandoned the site, leaving behind no tools and mostly waste.

+Greenland had a limited population to found further settlements on the scale of L'Anse aux Meadows.
+That site alone may have drawn 10 to 20 percent of the total Greenland colonists.
+The communal living halls could hold from 30 to 160 people.
+Point Rosee was identified by the archaeologist Sarah Parcak as a possible Norse settlement on the basis of near-infrared satellite images and high-resolution aerial photographs, but excavations in 2015 and 2016 showed no signs of Norse occupation.
+What appeared from the sky to be a turf wall was determined to be the result of natural processes.